- Boxes

 A function \(f : V(G) \rightarrow \mathbb {C}\) is said to be locally constant if, for all \(x,y \in V(G)\), if \(x\) is adjacent to \(y\), then \(f(x)=f(y)\).

-We define the union, resp. intersection of two subgraphs by taking the union of their respective vertex sets and edge sets.
+We define the union \(H_1 \cup H_2\) of two subgraphs by taking the union of their respective vertex sets and edge sets, and the intersection \(H_1 \cap H_2\) by taking their intersection.

 Let \(\delta \) be a non-negative integer.
 We say \(G\) is regular of degree \(\delta \) if it is not empty, locally finite and, for every \(x \in V(G)\), \(\deg (x) = \delta \).